 CitationAtere-Roberts, Joëlle; Gray, Simone C.; Hall, Ingrid J.; & Smith, Judith Lee (2021).
-Racial and Ethnic Disparities in Health Status, Chronic Conditions, and Behavioral Risk Factors Among Prostate Cancer Survivors, United States, 2015.
+Racial and Ethnic Disparities in Health Status, Chronic Conditions, and Behavioral Risk Factors among Prostate Cancer Survivors, United States, 2015.
 Preventing Chronic Disease, 18, E39.
+PMCID: PMC8091944

 AbstractINTRODUCTION: Little is known about perceived health status and behavioral risk factors among prostate cancer survivors.
 The objective of this study was to describe racial and ethnic differences in self-reported health status, chronic conditions, and selected behavioral risk factors among prostate cancer survivors in the US.

 METHODS: We used data from the 2015 National Health Interview Survey to calculate the prevalence of various levels of health status, chronic conditions, behavioral risk factors, and sociodemographic characteristics among prostate cancer survivors aged 50 years or older.
 We stratified results by race and ethnicity.